 where $x_j = x_{t_j}$, $u_j = u_{t_j}$, $1 \le j \le n$, $n = \vert V \vert$, and $x,u \in X^V$.

-For a configuration $x \in X^S$, $S \subset \mathbb{Z}^d$, the set $S$ we will call its support and will denote by $s(x)$.
-For sets of configurations which supports do not intersect with $V$ (or, simply, for configurations outside $V$), $V \in W$, we will use the following notations
+For $x \in X^S$, $S \subset \mathbb{Z}^d$, we call the set $S$ the support of configuration $x$ and denote it by $s(x)$.
+For any $V \in W$, for sets of configurations with supports not intersecting with $V$ (or, simply, for configurations outside $V$), we will use the following notations

 It is clear that $\widehat{X_V^f} \subset \widehat{X_V}$ and $\widehat{X_V^f} \subset \widehat{X_V^{f0}}$.